lambda-fairy/thebutton/README.md

     $ python3 thebutton.py

-By default, the script presses at 1 s.
+By default, the script presses at 1 second.
 To change this limit, open up the script and edit the `TARGET` variable.

 ## Integrating with systemd